Arizona Derby Dames: Teams

-"Fresh Meat"
+"Rookie" program

-AZDD recruits members through tryouts that are held about every few months.
+AZDD recruits members through tryouts that are held a couple times per year.
 Those new recruits who pass the tryouts start attending required practices and will eventually need to pass a skills test and a scrimmage test before being drafted to a team.
-While waiting for placement on a team, the "fresh meat" skaters perform other tasks at the bout such as the sale of raffle tickets, talking to fans, and cleanup duties throughout bout nights.
-"Fresh Meat" is a common term used in roller derby to define a skater who is still in training.
+While waiting for placement on a team, the rookie skaters perform other tasks at the bout such as the sale of raffle tickets, talking to fans, and cleanup duties throughout bout nights.
+More info about joining the AZDD rookie program can be found on the website.